SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 acquisition process.

 \clearpage
-The process, a concrete view
+The process, a concrete view {#sec:processconcrete}
 ============================

 In order to implement SWHAP, the first step is to decide how to